antmicro/alkali-csd-hw/README.md

 The register description is auto-generated from the NVMe documentation and, together with the rest of the chisel design, is converted to Verilog.
-Finally all the Verilog sources are attached to the Vivado project and are used to generate the bitstream for the Basalt board.
+Finally all the Verilog sources are attached to the Vivado project and are used to generate the bitstream for the AN300 board.

 # Repository structure